Three Floyds Brewing: Dark Lord and Dark Lord Day

-3 Floyd's Dark Lord is the brewery's premier barrel-aged beer.
-Dubbed a "demonic Russian-Style Imperial Stout" brewed with coffee, Mexican vanilla and Indian sugar.
+Three Floyd's Dark Lord is the brewery's premier barrel-aged beer.
 Purchasing a bottle of Dark Lord requires attendance to the brewery's annual "Dark Lord Day" festival which regularly features beer exchanges, heavy metal music and food trucks.
 A ticket nets attendees four bottles of Dark Lord and a fifth variant flavor of Dark Lord.
 Attendance at this event is now limited to 6,000 via pre-sold tickets, after crowd control problems in the past.
 As of 2018, Dark Lord sits as one of the top 100 beers in the world according to RateBeer.com.

-Distillery and brewery expansion

-In 2014 it was announced that plans for a distillery were in the works across the street from the brewery.
-The distillery will produce gin, rum, vodka and other spirits for sale and tasting.
-The distillery opened on June 21, 2019.

-In 2018 plans were unveiled for the expansion of Three Floyds 57,000 sq. ft. facility to a larger, campus-like setting with a bigger brewpub, retail area, office space and parking, as well as a larger brewing facility.
-Construction is set to begin after Dark Lord Day 2019 with no set timetable for completion.

 Collaborations with heavy metal bands

 In 2010, the brewers teamed up with heavy metal band Pelican to brew The Creeper, a doppelbock made in recognition of the band's 10th anniversary.
 Since then, the brewery has collaborated with several other heavy metal bands, including Mastodon, Skeletonwitch, Exodus, Cannibal Corpse, Amon Amarth, and Pig Destroyer.